snowplow/scala-forex/README.md

 We recommend trying different LRU cache sizes to see what works best for you.

 Please note that the LRU cache implementation is **not** thread-safe ([see this note] [twitter-lru-cache]).
 Switch it off if you are working with threads.

+### 4.4 Explanation of defaults

+#### 4.4.1 `nowishCache` = (165 * 164 / 2) = 13530

+There are 165 currencies provided by the OER API, hence 165 * 164 pairs of currency combinations.
+The key in nowish cache is a tuple of source currency and target currency, and the nowish cache was implemented in a way such that a lookup from CurrencyA to CurrencyB or from CurrencyB to CurrencyA will use the same exchange rate, so we don't need to store both in the caches.
+Hence there are (165 * 164 / 2) pairs of currencies for nowish cache.

+#### 4.4.2 `eodCache` = (165 * 164 / 2) * 30 = 405900

+Assume the eod cache stores the rates to each pair of currencies for 1 month(i.e. 30 days).
+There are 165 * 164 / 2 pairs of currencies, hence (165 * 164 / 2) * 30 entries.

+#### 4.4.3 `nowishSecs` = 300

+Assume nowish cache stores data for 5 mins.

+#### 4.4.4 `getNearestDay` = EodRoundDown

+By convention, we are always interested in the exchange rates prior to the query date, hence EodRoundDown.

+#### 4.4.5 `baseCurrency` = USD

+Only Unlimited or Enterprise users can set the base currency to other currencies.

 ## 5. Copyright and license